canikwe/myCohortTracker-frontend/notes.md

 ## Todo

-- refactor component heirarchy
-- plan out wireframes
-- create roster from CSV
-- add group attributes to new group form
+- add search to filters
+- add filter by mod
+- add filter by most recent pairing
-- update a group
+- update create/update user workflow
-- delete a group

 ## Backlog

 - on click of cell:
   - if it's a three person pair, put below the pairing "with... so and so"
   - autocomplete input for the projects/labs/etc.
 - update cohort (page)
 - update student (page?)
-  - add hide student attribute on table
+- add hide attribute on students table
 - styling
   - convert css to scss
   - add gradient to the pairings based on frequency